 1. Prerequisite courses must be taken on a graded basis unless the course was switched to pass-fail grading by an institution due to the COVID-19 pandemic.
 Courses Summer 2021 and onward will need to be taken on a graded basis.

-Prerequisite Worksheet | Optometry
+Prerequisite Coursework | Optometry

 In-depth experience in the sciences within the last ten years may be able to be substituted for expired coursework on a case-by-case basis.
 Examples include applicants pursuing a doctorate degree in the sciences whose general science prerequisites were completed more than ten years ago.
 Optometric or ophthalmic experience may not be substituted for expired courses.

 Credit will be accepted from any regionally accredited institution including universities and community colleges.
 The College of Optometry recommends online prerequisite coursework for no more than five prerequisite courses.
 If taking online science prerequisite courses, it is recommended that labs are physical, not virtual.